Rule of 72: Choice of rule

-Note: The most accurate value on each row is in italics, and the most accurate of the simpler rules in bold.
+Note: The most accurate value on each row is in bold.

 History

 An early reference to the rule is in the Summa de arithmetica (Venice, 1494.
 Fol.
 181, n.
 44) of Luca Pacioli (1445–1514).
 He presents the rule in a discussion regarding the estimation of the doubling time of an investment, but does not derive or explain the rule, and it is thus assumed that the rule predates Pacioli by some time.